hivemq/hivemq-policy-cookbooks/data-validation/redirect-legacy-schema/README.md

 ### All Versions Policy

-Next a policy must be created to ensure that all published messages follow one of these schemas.
+Next, a policy must be created to ensure that all published messages follow one of these schemas.

-Because messages may be published to either `devices/v1/{clientId}/status` or `devices/v2/{clientId}/status`, the topicFilter `devices/+/+/status` is used to cover both possibilities:
+Because messages may be published to either `devices/v1/{clientId}/status` or `devices/v2/{clientId}/status`, the topic filter `devices/+/+/status` is used to cover both possibilities:

 `all-versions-policy.json`:
 ```json